ukaushik-98/ukaushik-98.github.io/about.markdown

 permalink: /about/
 ---

 This website is a personal feed that records my latests thoughts, findings, and experiences while programming.
-The hope is that this will also serve as documentation for the topics that I'm trying to tackle and will prove useful for anybody who has similar musings.
+The hope is that this will also serve as documentation for the topics that I'm tackling and will prove useful for others in the same boat.

-I won't restraint myself to a specific programming language here but most of my posts will likely be in Rust while simpler examples may be in Typescript, Scala, or Python.
+I won't restrain myself to a specific programming language but most posts will likely be in:
+- Rust
+- Scala
+- Typescript

-You can find the majority of the source code referenced here on [my github][personal-github].
+You can find the source code referenced in the blogs on [my github][personal-github].

 [personal-github]: https://github.com/ukaushik-98